hyperledger/identus-docs/documentation/docs/identus/cloud-agent/building-blocks.md

 Finally, for confidentiality, Apollo uses encryption algorithms to protect sensitive data from unauthorized access and exposure.
 This feature helps ensure that sensitive information remains confidential and protected against cyber-attacks and data breaches.

-Overall, the Apollo building block is an essential component of Atala PRISM, providing a secure and reliable means of protecting data stored and processed within the platform.
+Overall, the Apollo building block is an essential component of Identus, providing a secure and reliable means of protecting data stored and processed within the platform.

 ## Castor - DID Module

-Castor is a building block of Atala PRISM that provides a set of DID operations, allowing users to create, manage, and resolve DIDs.
+Castor is a building block of Identus that provides a set of DID operations, allowing users to create, manage, and resolve DIDs.

 A [DID Document](/docs/concepts/glossary#did-document) is a JSON-LD document that contains information about a DID.
 It includes information such as the public keys associated with the DID, the authentication mechanisms, and linked services.
 Castor consists of a resolver that resolves a DID to its associated DID Document.
 The lookup service allows users to retrieve the DID Document for a given DID.